Psychology (PS)

 PS-405 Independent Study: Topics in Psychology

-Student will pursue an area of special interest through research or field work under close supervision of a faculty member.
+Student will pursue an area of special interest in psychology under close supervision of a faculty member.

 Fall and Spring and every year.
 1-3 Credits